ekoumpar/Knn-Search_Optimization/README.md

 The efficiency of our algorithm was measured using two key metrics:
 - **Recall:** This metric evaluates the accuracy of the algorithm in identifying the correct neighbors.
 A higher recall indicates better performance in terms of accuracy.
 - **Queries per Second (QPS):** This measures the speed of the algorithm, indicating how many queries can be processed per second.

+To measure recall we used a function implemented in **MATLAB**, which compares the results between our implementation, saved in **output.mat** and MATLAB's function knnSearch.

 ###  V0
 <table>
   <tr>